openshift/release/cluster/ci/config/prow/README.md

 `plank` is responsible for the lifecycle of ProwJobs that run Kubernetes pods.
 It starts the tests for new ProwJobs, and moves them to completion accordingly.

-It reuses the oauth token created in the hook template.
+It needs an oauth token for updating comments and statuses in Github PRs.
 ```
 oc process -f openshift/plank.yaml | oc create -f -
 ```